esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ## Which "decoupled execution" modes are supported?

-We currently support three different execution modes decoupled from the pipeline:
+We currently support three different execution modes that are not tightly coupled to the pipeline:
-  - Continuous: ISAX may read/write a state at any point in time, independent of the current instruction in the pipeline.
+  - Continuous/Always: ISAX may read/write a state at any point in time, independent of the current instruction in the pipeline.
   - Decoupled: ISAX may update the state at a later point in time, while the core processes in parallel new instructions.
 To use this variant, set the instruction's parameter "decoupled" to true (or in .yaml format write "is decoupled: 1").
-  - Semi-coupled:  ISAX may update the state at a later point in time, while the core is stalled.
-This is the default version, so you may leave the default settings as they are.
+  - Semi-coupled: A long-running ISAX is transparently mapped to an Execution Unit (EU) with pipelining support.
+If the core does not support variable-latency EUs, only one ISAX can run at a time.
+This is the default version for high-latency ISAXes, so you may leave the default settings as they are.

 ## From which stage is an interface considered decoupled?
 This subsection does NOT describe the "Continuous" mode.
 If you are interested for that strategy, go to the next subsection.